fabacab/fetlife-text-search/README.markdown

 If you enjoy this script, please consider tossing a few metaphorical coins in [my cyberbusking hat](http://maybemaimed.com/cyberbusking/). :) Your donations are sincerely appreciated!
 Can't afford to part with any coin?
 It's cool.
 [Tweet your appreciation, instead](https://twitter.com/intent/tweet?text=Finding%20stuff%20in%20FetLife%20is%20WAY%20easier%20w%2Fthe%20%23FetLife%20Text%20%23Search%20tool%20http%3A%2F%2Fmaybemaimed.com%2Fplayground%2Ffetlife-text-search%2F%20by%20%40maymaym.%20Check%20him%20out%20http%3A%2F%2Fmaybemaimed.com%2Fcyberbusking%2F).

 If [maybemaimed.com is censored](http://maybemaimed.com/where-im-censored/) where you are, you can alternatively go to [the Userscripts.org page for FetLife Text Search](https://userscripts.org/scripts/show/152135) and click on "[Install](http://userscripts.org/scripts/source/152135.user.js)".
+If the script is also unavailable at Userscripts.org, you can download and install it directly from [GitHub.com](https://github.com/meitar/fetlife-text-search/raw/master/fetlife-text-search.user.js).

 ## Using